Today is the last day of school in Miami. This teacher says goodbye after 45 years

 “The 10-year-old hasn’t changed,” she says.
 “A lot has changed around the 10-year-old, but the 10-year-old hasn’t changed.”

-The school board honored her with a plaque recognizing her near half century of service, and her school asked her to speak at their blowout fifth grade promotional ceremony.
-But Carpenter doesn’t plan for a different last day of school.
-It’s always melancholy, she says.
+The school board honored her with a plaque recognizing her near half century of service, and her school asked her to speak at their blowout fifth-grade promotional ceremony.